PrisWen/100-days-of-code/README.md

 **Today's Progress :** Today I worked with OpenCV and OOP Python

 **Thoughts :** I finished the final project of OpenCV

+## Day 17 : May 13 , 2020 |  Final project OpenCV Pydata-POO-Course

+**Today's Progress :** Today I worked with TKinter, it is a bonus for my project

+**Thoughts :** TKinter is easy to understand and works with a graphical environment

+## Day 18 : May 14 , 2020 |  Kaggle's Python Course | Working with text

+**Today's Progress :** Today I learned how to work with External Libraries also I work with text in ascii format

+**Thoughts :** I tried to understand the exercises because at first it was confusing

+## Day 19 : May 15 , 2020 |  Kaggle's Python Course

+**Today's Progress :** Today I solved exercises with External Libraries

+**Thoughts :** Time to celebrate.
+I finished the Kaggle Python course